 STEM at Simmons

-At the center of a STEM education at Simmons is active engagements, coupling innovative teaching with real-world research experience.
+At the center of a STEM education at Simmons is active engagement, coupling innovative teaching with real-world research experience.
 You’ll build in-depth knowledge of the sciences — thinking flexibly to understand both theory and practical applications.
 From the laboratory to the library, you will make connections across disciplines, preparing you for a life of groundbreaking inquiry, insight, and impact.

 Access to Renowned Medical and Technology Hubs